Rurusetto/rurusetto/content/posts/tau/index.md

 # controls

 Tau can be played on tablet or mouse with keyboard.
-Use the pointer to move a paddle and use the keyboard to hit the notes.
+Use the pointer to move the paddle and use the keyboard to hit the notes accordingly.

 ### default controls